CSA Sign-up Season is Here!

 • Develop a relationship with the farmer who grows their food

-Today, food production has shifted to where it is most “efficient,” where chemicals and technology reduce the need for human power and where fair labor becomes quietly ignored.
+Today, food production shifts to where it is most “efficient,” where chemicals and technology reduce the need for human power and where fair labor becomes quietly ignored.
 Join our Michigan farmers this year as they tirelessly advocate against this system and feed our community with healthy, clean, and fair food.
-Find a CSA in your area here, Find Food & Farms, and join a CSA to support your local farmer and community!
+Find a CSA in your area here and join a CSA to support your local farmer and community!

 Rebecca Henderson is the West Michigan Local Food Coordinator for Taste the Local Difference and the CSA Manager for Green Wagon Farm.
 Contact her at firstname.lastname@example.org to find a CSA in West Michigan!